raqibnur/quick-waitlist/README.md

 ## Getting Started

-To launch Quick Waitlist for your project, please follow these steps:
+To run on local Quick Waitlist for your project, please follow these steps:

 1. Clone the repository: